 A healthy smoothie rich with fall seasonal flavors.

 - 1/4 cup plus 2 tablespoons pumpkin puree

 - 1/2 of a frozen banana

 - 10 - 12 swipes of nutmeg across the grater

 - 1/2 - 1 cup of cialis online shop uk filtered water

 - powdered stevia to taste

-- Start on low, increase quickly to high, until thoroughly blended.
+- Start on link for you low, increase quickly to high, until thoroughly blended.